 Middle School Program

-he GCSE years at St Edward’s will be transformed from 2020 with the introduction of two innovative new courses designed by the School in conjunction with leading educationalists.
+The GCSE years at St Edward’s have been transformed with the introduction of innovative new Pathways and Perspectives courses designed by the School in conjunction with leading educationalists.

-The new courses, Pathways and Perspectives, will complement a core programme of eight GCSEs, chosen by pupils in the usual way.
+Our new courses complement a core programme of eight GCSEs, chosen by pupils in the usual way.
 A key feature of the new courses is that they will promote and reward more than just the capacity to retain information.
-To do well in Pathways and Perspectives, pupils will be required to develop a much greater range of aptitudes, including research skills, creative thinking, self-awareness, collaboration and communication.
+To do well in Pathways and Perspectives, pupils are required to develop a much greater range of aptitudes, including research skills, creative thinking, self-awareness, collaboration and communication.

 To find out more about our Middle School Program click on the image below to read the Course Guide.